99003732/Team2/Mini Project/1_Requirements/HLR_LLR_Requirements.md

  - 4-digit PIN protection: No two numbers in the PIN can be the same.
  - Distance conversion: Should be a valid input.
  - Distance conversion: Can't be a negative number.
- -
- -
- -
- -

-# HIGH LEVEL

-- Arithematic operations
-- Radicand operations

-# LOW LEVEL

  - chech whither to print decimal place values or not.
 - is calculator able to do large value operations.
 - checking invalid inputs.
 - checking negetive number square root operation.